 Compensation Management Objectives

 Another important component of compensation management is pay equity.
-Pay equity is a common topic of discussion within organizations in terms of predictive analysis and balancing internal equity with external competitions.
+Pay equity is a common topic of discussion within organizations in terms of predictive analysis and balancing internal equity with external competition.
 Many organizations are struggling to attract and retain top talent, and pay equity is shining a spotlight on this in 2021.
 Many organizations are looking at ways they can analyze new hire offers in real-time.
 This way they can better identify trends of pay inequity in the hiring process that may have gone unnoticed otherwise.
 This is often where the pay inequity gap begins.
 A lower starting salary sets an employee up for a lower salary compared to their fellow coworkers over the long term.
 DecuSoft’s Compose offers an easy way to visualize pay equity and ensure your organization is meeting compliance requirements.

 Once an organization can begin to track and measure salary trends, you can begin to make actionable changes.
 This proactive approach will better enable companies to ensure their employees are being paid fairly, ultimately resulting in less turnover and the ability to attract top talent.
 Along these lines, transparency in earnings is also growing in importance, leading to a large increase in demand for additional reporting functionality and customized total reward statements per employee.